paulg1212/Sylvie-The-Robot/documentation/CHALLENGES.md

 leave people feeling uneasy.

-Even normal, healthy people may exhibit quirks that give off this uncanny valley effect e.g. having an odd-looking grin that makes you uncomfortable.
+Even normal, healthy people may exhibit quirks that give off this uncanny valley effect e.g. having an odd-looking grin that makes you uncomfortable, laughing in a strange manner, having a monotonous voice, etc.

 How we can get around this problem: